hpcgroup/plexus/examples/README.md

 -   **train.py**: This file contains the model definition (currently 3 GCN layers with 128 hidden dimension size), data loading, training loop, and other essential components for training a GNN.
 This script has various command-line arguments, including:

-  * `--seed` (optional): Sets the random seed for all GPUs.
-If not provided, the default seed of 0 is used.
+  * `--data_dir`: Specifies the directory containing the dataset, which can be either in unpartitioned or partitioned format.

   * `--G_intra_r` (optional): Specifies the X dimension of the 3D parallelism configuration (default: 1).